 The Privacy section allows you to set preferred privacy settings using the following options:

-Require Two-Factor Authentication If the Require two-factor authentication for all the project members option is enabled, project participants should enable two-factor authentication in the Account Settings, Passwords & Connections tab to be able to access the private project.
+Require two-factor authentication for all the project members Select if you want to request project participants to enable two-factor authentication in their Account Settings > Password & Connections tab to access the private project.

-Allow Offline Translation If the Allow offline translation option is enabled, translators will be able to download source files to their machines for offline translation and upload translations back into the project.
+Allow offline translation Select if you want to allow translators to download source files to their machines for offline translation and upload translations back into the project.
 Project owner and managers can always download sources and upload translations, not depending on the option status.

-Allow Proofreaders to Access Hidden Strings If the Allow proofreaders to access hidden strings option is enabled, proofreaders will be able to work with hidden strings.
+Allow proofreaders to access hidden strings Select if you want to allow proofreaders to work with hidden strings.
 Project owner and managers can always work with hidden strings, not depending on the option status.

 If you want to change the source language for your project, select a new language from the drop-down list.

 Here are a few points you should be aware of when changing the project’s source language: